tlmohren/Task_timer/README.md

-# Task Timer
+# task_timer
 A minimal timer that logs tasks per label to csv files (one per week).
 The Jupyter notebook can be used to analyze log files, an example is shown below.
 Currently data are logged not in this repository, see the Timer_Class, log_elsewhere = True.

 Timer behavior:
 - The timer counts down from 25 minutes (25:00).